brodycj/cordova-sqlite-ext/README.md

 - `SQLitePlugin.coffee.md`: platform-independent (Literate coffee-script, can be read by recent coffee-script compiler)
 - `www`: `SQLitePlugin.js` platform-independent Javascript as generated from `SQLitePlugin.coffee.md` (and checked in!)
 - `src`: platform-specific source code:
+   - `common` - common dependency (iOS and Windows)
-   - `external` - placeholder for external dependencies - *not required in this version*
+   - `external` - placeholder for external dependencies - *not required in this version branch*
-   - `android` - Java plugin code for Android
+   - `android` - Java plugin code for Android (along with [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) and [Android-sqlite-native-driver](https://github.com/liteglue/Android-sqlite-native-driver) library jars)
-   - `ios` - Objective-C plugin code for iOS;
+   - `ios` - Objective-C plugin code for iOS
-   - `windows` - Javascript proxy code and SQLite3-WinRT project for Windows (UWP);
+   - `windows` - Javascript proxy code and SQLite3-WinRT project for Windows (UWP)
 - `spec`: test suite using Jasmine (2.2.0), ported from QUnit `test-www` test suite, working on all platforms
 - `tests`: very simple Jasmine test suite that is run on Circle CI (Android version) and Travis CI (iOS version) (used as a placeholder)
 - `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory